fhirbyte/fhirbyte-r4-apis/README.md

 FHIR® is the registered trademark of <a href = 'https://www.hl7.org/' target='_blank'> HL7 </a> and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.
 # Contact Us

-For Business Queries such as Enterprise Licensing, please send an email to sales@fhirbyte.com
+For Business Queries such as Enterprise Licensing,  <a href = 'https://docs.google.com/forms/d/e/1FAIpQLSd9-ETaGj3d973L_GatNqRUjaXdha6Wbx1fpyA97tZ9ICq_Zg/viewform' target='_blank'> Fill This Form </a> (or) send an email to <b>sales@fhirbyte.com